perrystephenson/midas/Implementation.md

     ##                                                                       Sentence
     ##                                                                          <chr>
     ## 1                                                     Autoimmune encephalitis.
-    ## 2  For instance, when discussing dosing and augmentation of clozapine, use of
+    ## 2                                                                        108].
-    ## 3  For example, Taylor 2009a is used throughout when considering clozapine aug
+    ## 3  For instance, when discussing dosing and augmentation of clozapine, use of
-    ## 4  "The differential diagnosis of acute encephalitis is broad, encompassing in
+    ## 4  Autoimmune Disorders (VGKC-complex proteins, LGI1, CASPR2, contactin-2) PCT
-    ## 5  Torture Team research successfully challenged the narrative of the US admin
+    ## 5  Furthermore products must meet strict government legalisation and Christine
-    ## 6  This was in consequence of a conviction that gender bias (as well as other
+    ## 6  For example, Taylor 2009a is used throughout when considering clozapine aug
-    ## 7  In 2011 Human Rights Watch, an international non-governmental organization,
+    ## 7  Torture Team research successfully challenged the narrative of the US admin
-    ## 8  The actor who played Burton in the BBC4 biopic, `immersed himself in Richar
+    ## 8  The two standard treatments for myasthenia gravis are anticholinesterase dr
-    ## 9  The two standard treatments for myasthenia gravis are anticholinesterase dr
+    ## 9  Examples of industrial members are Pfizer, Johnson Matthey and Procter &amp
-    ## 10 Commemorating Burton Initiatives to commemorate and celebrate Burton's care
+    ## 10 The review cites a Vincent group paper (Irani et al., 2010b) as evidence fo

-This approach is not working well - the "bad" sentences don't start showing up until row 20 (out of 302).
-We can do better!
+This approach is not working well!

 ### Average Distance Approach